samwhx/library/README.md

 # Server

 Navigate to `/server` folder.
 Run `nodemon` for a dev server (assuming you have nodemon installed).
-The server will be located at `http://localhost:3000/`, but only the  below end points will be exposed:
+The server will be located at `http://localhost:3000/`, but only the below endpoints will be exposed:

 ## Endpoint: '/api/books'
 > Only accepts GET requests.